ayushupadh328/JUET-Quiz-Portal/README.md

 # JUET-Quiz-Portal : Web based project
-The Project is based on HTML, CSS, Bootstrap, JS, PHP and MySQL.
+The Project is based on HTML, CSS, Bootstrap, JS for Front-end PHP and MySQL for Back-end.
-For Front end- HTML, CSS, Bootstrap, JS.
-For Back end- PHP and MySQL.

-## To view the project
 A Web Quiz Portal is a online platform for conducting Quizzes.
 An efficient manner and no wastage of time for checking the quiz submitted by the Students.
 Saves a lot of time, paper and efforts.

+## To view the project
 1. Clone all the files in a folder.

     ```